Today, I want to share something critical to survival…

 Since death by starvation is a slow process, save your energy for other survival priorities.

-Now with that said, don’t be an idiot and pass up a free lunch if one happens to present itself.
+That said, don’t be an idiot and pass up a free lunch if one happens to present itself.

-If you stumble on some bird eggs, snatch a rodent passing by, or can quickly kill a snake then, by all means, eat up.
+If you stumble on some bird eggs, snatch a rodent passing by, or can quickly kill a snake, then, by all means, eat up.

 But if a food source doesn’t readily present itself, try to ignore the rumbling noises coming from your stomach.